 These are critical for protecting yourself and your clients, and you may wish to get a lawyer to help you draw up this contract.
 All clients must have signed a contract with you, and you shouldn’t start coaching until this is in place.

-Don’t just use a free online template for this, either.
+Don’t just use any free online template for this, either.
 It might seem tempting, especially if you want to set up on a budget, but having an invalid or unclear contract could cost your business far more in the long term.

 ➡️ Have more contract questions?
 Check this out: